stovak/fountain/README.md

 For more details on Fountain see http://fountain.io.

-A demo is available on [heroku](https://fountain-livewire.herokuapp.com) for testing.

 ## Getting started

 The simple version for parsing a screenplay text straight into HTML: